CoFH/cofh.github.io/docs/flux-infused-fishing-rod/index.md

 ### Charging
 A flux-infused fishing rod can hold up to 320,000 [RF](/docs/redstone-flux/).
-It can be charged using an [energetic infuser](/docs/energetic-infuser/) or similar, or by touching a [fluxed electrum block](/docs/fluxed-electrum-block/) or [flux crystal block](/docs/flux-crystal-block) while holding it.
+It can be charged using an [energetic infuser](/docs/energetic-infuser/), a [flux capacitor](/docs/flux-capacitor/) or similar.
+It can also be charged by touching a [fluxed electrum block](/docs/fluxed-electrum-block/) or [flux crystal block](/docs/flux-crystal-block) while holding it.
 It can be charged at rates up to 4,000 RF/t.

 ### Empowering
 A charged flux-infused fishing rod can be empowered, increasing its power.
 This